karthikvt26/graphql-engine/console/packages/console-oss/README.md

 Package history

+1.2.0-beta.2oss - Republish the .2 one below with fix to bundle.config.js
+1.2.0-beta.2 - Merges v1.2.0-beta.2 of upstream into ex-bundle and released -- Broken
 0.0.5-1 - Merges v1.1.0 of upstream into ex-bundle and release 0.0.4-2 - Merges schema/table filtering changes from cisco branch and merges with main (ex-bundle) 0.0.4-ros3 - Add ability to filter by table based on the input